bloomberg/phabricator-tools/py/abd/README.md

 Retry operations that may intermittently fail, log each failure.
 * `abdt_userwarning.py` -
 Hierarchy of warnings to feed back to users.
-* `abdweb_arcydcontent.py` -
-Render html to report the state of a running instance of Arcyd.
-* `abdweb_htmlformatter.py` -
-Provide useful utilities for formatting html.
-* `abdweb_page.py` -
-Render the outline of an Arcyd report page, with inline CSS, JS etc.
-* `abdweb_repocontent.py` -
-Render html to report the state of a repository watched by Arcyd.

 -----
 *please note: this file is generated, edits will be lost*